 Professor Darling supervises research higher degree students.

-Bogema, DR, McKinnon, J, Liu, M, Hitchick, N, Miller, N, Venturini, C, Iredell, J, Darling, AE, Roy Chowdury, P & Djordjevic, SP 2019, 'Whole-genome analysis of extraintestinal Escherichia coli sequence type 73 from a single hospital over a 2 year period identified different circulating clonal groups.', Microbial genomics.View/Download from: UTS OPUS or Publisher's site
+Bogema, DR, McKinnon, J, Liu, M, Hitchick, N, Miller, N, Venturini, C, Iredell, J, Darling, AE, Roy Chowdury, P & Djordjevic, SP 2020, 'Whole-genome analysis of extraintestinal Escherichia coli sequence type 73 from a single hospital over a 2 year period identified different circulating clonal groups.', Microbial Genomics, vol. 6, no. 1, pp. 1-18.View/Download from: Publisher's site

 Sequence type (ST)73 has emerged as one of the most frequently isolated extraintestinal pathogenic Escherichia coli.
 To examine the localized diversity of ST73 clonal groups, including their mobile genetic element profile, we sequenced the genomes of 16 multiple-drug resistant ST73 isolates from patients with urinary tract infection from a single hospital in Sydney, Australia, between 2009 and 2011.
 Genome sequences were used to generate a SNP-based phylogenetic tree to determine the relationship of these isolates in a global context with ST73 sequences (n=210) from public databases.
 There was no evidence of a dominant outbreak strain of ST73 in patients from this hospital, rather we identified at least eight separate groups, several of which reoccurred, over a 2 year period.
 The inferred phylogeny of all ST73 strains (n=226) including the ST73 clone D i2 reference genome shows high bootstrap support and clusters into four major groups that correlate with serotype.
 The Sydney ST73 strains carry a wide variety of virulence-associated genes, but the presence of iss, pic and several iron-acquisition operons was notable.

-Coil, D, Jospin, G, Darling, A, Wallis, C, Davis, I, Harris, S, Eisen, J, Holcombe, L & O'Flynn, C 2019, 'Genomes from Bacteria Associated with the Canine Oral Cavity: a Test Case for Automated Genome-Based Taxonomic Assignment'.View/Download from: Publisher's site
+Coil, D, Jospin, G, Darling, A, Wallis, C, Davis, I, Harris, S, Eisen, J, Holcombe, L & O’Flynn, C 2019, 'Genomes from Bacteria Associated with the Canine Oral Cavity: a Test Case for Automated Genome-Based Taxonomic Assignment', PLoS ONE, vol. 14, no. 6.View/Download from: Publisher's site

 Abstract Taxonomy for bacterial isolates is commonly assigned via sequence analysis.
 However, the most common sequence-based approaches (e.g. 16S rRNA gene-based phylogeny or whole genome comparisons) are still labor intensive and subjective to varying degrees.
 Here we present a set of 33 bacterial genomes, isolated from the canine oral cavity.
 Taxonomy of these isolates was first assigned by PCR amplification of the 16S rRNA gene, Sanger sequencing, and taxonomy assignment using BLAST.
 After genome sequencing, taxonomy was revisited through a manual process using a combination of average nucleotide identity (ANI), concatenated marker gene phylogenies, and 16S rRNA gene phylogenies.
 This taxonomy was then compared to the automated taxonomic assignment given by the recently proposed Genome Taxonomy Database (GTDB).
 We found the results of all three methods to be similar (25 out of the 33 had matching genera), but the GTDB approach was less subjective, and required far less labor.
 The primary differences in the remaining taxonomic assignments related to proposed taxonomy changes by the GTDB team.

-CoilID, DA, Jospin, G, Darling, AE, Wallis, C, Davis, IJ, Harris, S, Eisen, JA, Holcombe, LJ & O'Flynn, C 2019, 'Genomes from bacteria associated with the canine oral cavity: A test case for automated genome-based taxonomic assignment', PLoS ONE, vol. 14, no. 6.View/Download from: Publisher's site
+Coil, DA, Jospin, G, Darling, AE, Wallis, C, Davis, IJ, Harris, S, Eisen, JA, Holcombe, LJ & O'Flynn, C 2019, 'Genomes from bacteria associated with the canine oral cavity: A test case for automated genome-based taxonomic assignment.', PloS one, vol. 14, no. 6.View/Download from: Publisher's site

 Most microbes inhabiting the planet cannot be easily grown in the lab.
 Metagenomic techniques provide a means to study these organisms, and recent advances in the field have enabled the resolution of individual genomes from metagenomes, so-called Metagenome Assembled Genomes (MAGs).
 In addition to expanding the catalog of known microbial diversity, the systematic retrieval of MAGs stands as a tenable divide and conquer reduction of metagenome analysis to the simpler problem of single genome analysis.
 Many leading approaches to MAG retrieval depend upon time-series or transect data, whose effectiveness is a function of community complexity, target abundance and depth of sequencing.
 Without the need for time-series data, promising alternative methods are based upon the high-throughput sequencing technique called Hi-C. The Hi-C technique produces read-pairs which capture in-vivo DNA-DNA proximity interactions (contacts).
 The physical structure of the community modulates the signal derived from these interactions and a hierarchy of interaction rates exists (Intra-chromosomal > Inter-chromosomal > Inter-cellular).
 We describe an unsupervised method that exploits the hierarchical nature of Hi-C interaction rates to resolve MAGs from a single time-point.
 As a quantitative demonstration, next, we validate the method against the ground truth of a simulated human faecal microbiome.
 Lastly, we directly compare our method against a recently announced proprietary service ProxiMeta, which also performs MAG retrieval using Hi-C data. bin3C has been implemented as a simple open-source pipeline and makes use of the unsupervised community detection algorithm Infomap (https://github.com/cerebis/bin3C).